tonio-nio/Data-in-the-Wyld/README.md

 - /Proposal
   - Contains a draft for our original project proposal
 - /Data
   - The data collected from the scraping scripts is found here.
-Publications.csv describes all the publications scraped.
-Addresses.csv contains the addresses of each institution that collaborated with ITU in the past twenty years.
+'Publications.csv; describes all the publications scraped.
+'Addresses.csv' contains the addresses of each institution that collaborated with ITU in the past twenty years.
 - /Code
   - Contains the python scripts and ipynb files used to scrape, clean the data, carry out our project analysis, and produce visualizations.
-  - /Scaping
+  - /Scraping
      - Changes in ITU departments in the year 2025 might make these scripts obsolete.
 To collect data on ITU's publications, run the three python scripts starting with 'Scraping_'.
-Afterwards, running Address_Scraping_for_Institutions.py will retrive the addresses of each instituion that collaborated with ITU.
+Afterwards, running 'Address_Scraping_for_Institutions.py' will retrive the addresses of each instituion that collaborated with ITU.
   - /Annotation Task
      - Contains the code use to obtain a sample dataset for our annotators.
-Annotated scores of 120 reside in annotation.csv.
-Running agreement.ipynb executes the analysis carried out on the annotation score.
+Annotated scores of 120 reside in 'annotation.csv'.
+Running 'agreement.ipynb' executes the analysis carried out on the annotation score.
   - /Time Series Visualizations
-     - To recreate the Visualizations of the report, run the Jupyter-Notebook "Time Series Visualizations/Final Visualizations.ipynb".
+     - To recreate the Visualizations of the report, run the Jupyter-Notebook 'Final Visualizations.ipynb'.
 Detailed instructions can be found inside the notebook.